lesommer/oocgcm/doc/why-xarray-and-dask.rst

  - dask_ comes with powerful and easy-to-use profiling tools for optimizing the execution time on a given machine.

-Most importantly, xarray_ and dask_ are supported by active and friendly teams of developpers, that we hereby gratefully acknowledge.
+Most importantly, xarray_ and dask_ are supported by active and friendly teams of developers, that we hereby gratefully acknowledge.

  .. _dask: http://dask.pydata.org
  .. _xarray: https://github.com/pydata/xarray